Skip to main content

 Educational graphics: Elias Chatzichristodoulou, founder of the Athens Digital Arts Festival.

-The exhibition is accompanied by the same-titled publication The Other Side of the Coin: Persons – Images – Moments.
+The exhibition is accompanied by the publication The Other Side of the Coin: Persons – Images – Moments.
 It was edited by Dr Dimitra Tsangari.

 Buy the publication The Other Side of the Coin: Persons – Images – Moments on the Alpha Bank e-shop.